-If you encounter a problem with your modem, be sure the switches on the bottom of the modem are set to the appropriate positions.
+If you encounter a problem with your modem, be sure the modem switches are set to the appropriate positions.
 If a switch is halfway between an on and off setting, the modem will not operate properly.

 Problem Solving

 Table A-1 offers troubleshooting solutions for modem problems.